 “The steadfast of mind You will keep in perfect peace, Because he trusts in You.”
 (Isaiah 26:3 NASB)

-Even if it doesn’t go away, I can still keep Joy.
-Yes even in the midst of anxiety attacks and outbursts of PTSD that just won’t relent.
+Even if it doesn’t go away, I can still keep joy.
+Yes even amid anxiety attacks and outbursts of PTSD that just won’t relent.

 Related Post: How to Find Peace in the Midst of Chaos: Be Still in the Needs of Everyday Life & Powerful War Room Prayers for Spiritual Battle